kirbycope/godot-3d-player-controller/README.md

 	- A GitHub Action will deploy your website
 1. On the main page of the GitHub repo, click the gear icon next to "About"
 1. Select "Use your GitHub Pages website", then select "Save changes"

-### Set Up Godot
-Note: This only needs to be done once.</br>
-The following is needed to work with GitHub Pages.
-1. Select "Project" > "Export..."
-	- If you see errors, click the link for "Manage Export Templates" and then click "Download and Install"
-1. Select the preset "Web (Runnable)"
-1. For "Head Include", enter `<script src="coi-serviceworker.js"></script>`
-1. Download [coi.js](https://github.com/gzuidhof/coi-serviceworker/raw/master/coi-serviceworker.js) and add it to the `/docs` directory

 </details>